whalebone/wb-docs/en/multitenancy.rst

 * **Master Console**: Dedicated dashboard, visible to any tenant-role user, for one-click create, move, delete, and CSV export of per-tenant query stats.

+* **Manage Tenants API**: Batch create, read, update, delete, hierarchy moves, and optional force-delete for external provisioning or ticketing systems.

+* **Inherited Policies**: Parent tenants can publish Blocking Thresholds, Content Filters, Regulatory Lists, and Allow/Deny Lists that flow to descendants.

 * **Privacy Disclosure Banner**: A persistent notice on the Users page clarifies that service-provider admins may view the user list for environment management.

 * **Tenant Statistics & CSV Export**: Monthly query counts shown in the console and downloadable by any tenant-role user.

 ..
 Enable these when the feature is ready and published to all regions:
-.. * **Inherited Policies**: Parent tenants can publish Blocking Thresholds, Content Filters, Regulatory Lists, and Allow/Deny Lists that flow to descendants.
 .. * **Policy Enforcement & Fine-Tuning**: Mark any policy or an individual rule as Enforced to lock it, or allow sub-tenants to adjust, view deltas, and "Reset to Default."

 Tenant administration